 Other labelling requirements

-To be discussed by CCFO
+Labeling related to declaration of EPA and DHA content and related claims should be done in accordance with the regulatory requirements of the country of retail sale.

 METHODS OF ANALYSIS AND SAMPLING

 For checking the compliance with this Standard, the methods of analysis and sampling contained in the Recommended Methods of Analysis and Sampling (CXS 234-1999) relevant to the provisions in this Standard, shall be used.